The Oxford Martin Programme on

-Following our analysis and exploration of specific case studies, we will develop a range of models illustrating current and potential approaches to R&D in the life sciences sector, considering issues such as drivers of costs, intellectual property, market exclusivity and financial benefits for stakeholders.
+Following our analysis and exploration of specific case studies, we will develop a range of models illustrating current and potential approaches to R&D, considering issues such as drivers of costs, intellectual property, market exclusivity and financial benefits for stakeholders.
 We will also create a flexible, cost-modelling tool that enables different parties to generate estimates of economic benefits for different stages of drug discovery R&D models.

 In order to drive change in a complex and entrenched ecosystem, proof is needed of the benefits of new drug discovery models.
 We aim to generate solid, data-backed and non-biased evidence upon which to base recommendations for policy making and with which to stimulate innovation and collaboration.

 A New Pharmaceutical Commons: Transforming Drug Discovery